 Effective January 1, 2018, an operating lease agreement between the Authority and Ewing Realty Trust for the rent of the Transfer Station commenced.
 The term of the lease is ten years with seven consecutive five-year option periods.
 The rent is \$190,000 per year from January 1, 2018 until December 1, 2023, after which the base rent amount will be revisited.
-See Notes U and V for detail on the related right-to-use asset and lease liability that were recorded due to implementation of GASB 87, Leases.
+See Note V for detail on the related right-to-use asset and lease liability that were recognized in accordance with GASB 87, Leases.